Syhmac/simple-personal-data-manager/readme.md

 ## Usage
 Start the program and use the menu to navigate through the program.
 Every "screen" has a legend with the available options.
+When giving the program inputs use only ASCI characters.

 ## Installation
 1. Clone the repository